Linting and Formatting

 enabled: false

-This enables validation with terraform validate and automatic formatting with terraform fmt.
+This enables terraform validate for validation and terraform fmt for automatic formatting.

 terraform fmt

-If the code is not formatted, terraform fmt will format it and automatically push a commit.
+If the code is not formatted, terraform fmt will format it and automatically push a commit to the PR.

 terraform-docs

-terraform-docs is disabled by default, so let's enable it.
+terraform-docs is disabled by default.
+To enable it:

 terraform_docs: